Edward Tufte: Sculpture

-Beyond his academic endeavors over the years, Tufte has created sculptures, often large outdoor ones made of metal or stone, which were first primarily exhibited on his own rural Connecticut property.
+Beyond his academic endeavors over the years, Tufte has created sculptures, often large outdoor ones made of metal or stone, that were first primarily exhibited on his own rural Connecticut property.
 In 2009–10, some of these artworks were exhibited at the Aldrich Contemporary Art Museum in Ridgefield, Connecticut, in the one-man show Edward Tufte: Seeing Around.

+Hogpen Hill Farms

-The Tufte sculpture garden in Woodbury, Connecticut is open to the public one day per year.
+Hogpen Hill Farms, the 234 acre Tufte sculpture garden in Woodbury, Connecticut, is open to the public on summer weekends.

+ET Modern

-In 2010, Edward Tufte opened a gallery, ET Modern, in New York City's Chelsea Art District" at 11th Avenue and 20th Street.
+In 2010, Edward Tufte opened a gallery, ET Modern, in New York City's Chelsea Art District at 11th Avenue and 20th Street.
 The gallery closed in 2013.